-- 1. Form on which statement is submitted is available during nomination period and contains word limitation and an estimated cost. - 2.
-LOCAL NONPARTISAN OFFICES Local agency determines maximum amount of words allowed (200 or 400), responsibility for payment (candidates or agency) and whether it is to be paid in advance.
-If word limitation is 400 words and a 200 words or less statement is submitted, only one half of the estimated cost shall be required to be deposited.
-Refer to Word Counting Guidelines in this Chapter. - STATE LEGISLATIVE OFFICES (State Senator and Member of the Assembly) Candidates, may submit a candidate statement for inclusion in the Sample Ballot Booklet.
-A deposit of the estimated cost is required at the time of filing the statement.
-The Maximum number of words is 250.
-(Govt.
-Code § 85601)
+ESTIMATED COST - The form on which the statement is submitted is issued with the nomination documents and contains word limitations and estimated cost.

+The local agency determines the maximum amount of words allowed (200 or 400), the responsibility for payment (either the candidate or agency), and whether it is to be paid in advance.
+If the candidate statement word limitation is 400 words and a 200 word or less candidate statement is submitted, only one-half of the estimated cost shall be required to be deposited.